GDevelopApp/GDevelop-tutorials/docs/inAppTutorial/REFERENCE.md

 At the moment, only one trigger can be specified to go the next step.
 Here is the list of supported triggers:

-- `presenceOfElement` (string): the CSS selector of an element present in the DOM
+- `presenceOfElement` (string): the CSS selector of an element present in the DOM or a custom selector
-- `absenceOfElement` (string): the CSS selector of an element absent from the DOM
+- `absenceOfElement` (string): the CSS selector of an element absent from the DOM or a custom selector
 - `valueHasChanged` (true): the CSS selector of an input whose value has changed
 - `instanceAddedOnScene` (string): the name of an object for which an instance has been added on the scene
 - `previewLaunched` (true): a preview has been launched
 - `clickOnTooltipButton` (`messageByLocale` object): the label of the button displayed in the tooltip that the user has to click to go to the next step.
+- `editorIsActive` (string `scene:editor`): to detect when a user switched editors
+  - `scene` is optional (if your tutorial only requires a single scene, no need to specify it).
+In that case, you can write `:EventsSheet` if you want to check the user is on the events sheet.
+  - The editor possible values are the same as for the [editor switches](#editorswitches).
+  - The scene is the key under which the scene name has been stored.

 Notes:

 - You can learn about CSS selectors [here](https://www.w3schools.com/cssref/css_selectors.asp).

+**Custom selector**

+There are a few custom selectors that you can use:

+- `objectInObjectsList:enemy`: to select an object in the objects list in the scene editor
+- `sceneInProjectManager:playScene`: to select a scene in the scene list in the project manager
+- `objectInObjectOrResourceSelector:enemy`: to select an object in the objects list that appears when opening the instruction editor
+- `editorTab:playScene:Scene`: to select the tab of an editor.
+The scene name is optional so if you don't need it, use `editorTab::Scene`.

 #### **Available Project Data**